Cardinal Facts

 Academics:

-• Departmentalized Instruction in Grade 5 (English/Math and History/Science)
+• Departmentalized Instruction in Grade 5 (English/History and Math/Science)

 • Departmentalized Instruction in Grade 6-8 (Math, History, English, and Science)